d-smith/go-examples/oracle-rana/README.md

 you can install the package.
 This also means that the `github.com/rjeczalik/pkgconfig/cmd/pkg-config` package must also be installed in your go path.

+PKG_CONFIG_PATH should be an absolute path, and should not end with a trailing slash.

 Once the above is done, the rana/ora package can be installed:

 <pre>